Visas

 Key facts

-- →F-6 holders can work in virtually any sector without a separate work permit, including self-employment
+• F-6 holders can work in virtually any sector without a separate work permit, including self-employment

-- →F-6 holders are exempt from the 6-month NHIS waiting period that applies to other foreign dependents
+• F-6 holders are exempt from the 6-month NHIS waiting period that applies to other foreign dependents

-- →The Korean spouse's minimum sponsoring income was ₩25,195,752 for a 2-person household as of January 2026
+• The Korean spouse's minimum sponsoring income was ₩25,195,752 for a 2-person household, effective January 2, 2026

-- →F-6 cannot be cancelled by the Korean spouse; status is controlled by the Ministry of Justice, not the sponsor
+• F-6 cannot be cancelled by the Korean spouse; status is controlled by the Ministry of Justice, not the sponsor

 The F-6 is the visa behind tens of thousands of multicultural families in Korea.
 It gives you the right to work, to join the health system, and to build a life with your Korean spouse on near-equal terms with citizens.
 It is also the visa with the most false threats and the most life-altering fine print.
 This guide covers the rules, the rights, and the safety pathways if the marriage goes wrong.

-What F-6 is, and the three sub-categories
+What is the F-6 visa and what are the three sub-categories?

-F-6 (결혼이민 비자) is issued to foreign nationals who are in a legally registered marriage with a Korean citizen.
+F-6 (결혼이민 비자) is issued to foreign nationals in a legally registered marriage with a Korean citizen.
 The Korean spouse sponsors; the foreign spouse applies.
 F-6 grants broad work rights, NHIS enrolment from entry, and a path to F-5 permanent residency after 2 years.
 Three sub-categories cover different situations: F-6-1 (ongoing marriage), F-6-2 (raising a Korean-national child after the marriage ends), and F-6-3 (marriage ended with the foreign spouse not at fault).

-- F-6-1 (ongoing marriage).
+• F-6-1 (ongoing marriage).
 The standard sub-category for new applicants.
 Requires legal marriage registration in both countries and ongoing cohabitation in Korea.

-- F-6-2 (raising a Korean-nationality child).
+• F-6-2 (raising a Korean-nationality child).
 Available to foreign parents raising or actively parenting a minor child born from the marriage, regardless of divorce, separation, or the Korean spouse's death.
 Status can continue until the child reaches adulthood.

 Legally valid marriage